 Regional Behavioral Health Authorities represent multi-county geographic areas with an existing organizational structure for public behavioral health resources.
-The Regions also have responsibility related to organization and coordination of emergency behavioral health services in the State.38 Regions may choose to extend their emergency capacity by taking on some or all of the responsibilities for coordinating capacity development for the disaster behavioral health work force or may choose to relinquish this responsibility by designating a consenting community partner for this work.
+The Regions also have responsibility related to organization and coordination of emergency behavioral health services in the state.
+Regions may choose to extend their emergency capacity by taking on some or all of the responsibilities for coordinating capacity development for the disaster behavioral health workforce or may choose to relinquish this responsibility by designating a consenting community partner for this work.
 The Regional Behavioral Health Program Administrator will include information about how their Region intends to coordinate capacity development in the Region's Behavioral Health All Hazards Disaster Response and Recovery Plan and provide the plan to the Division of Behavioral Health.

-The Regions may provide leadership or designate a consenting community partner as the area leader as Nebraska moves toward the development of a listing or database of pre-identified disaster behavioral health responders that can potentially respond to a local, regional, or statewide disaster.39
+The Regions may provide leadership or designate a consenting community partner as the area leader charged with maintaining a listing or database of pre-identified disaster behavioral health responders that can potentially respond to a local, regional, or statewide disaster.